Links

 Removes any unnecessary spaces between words or characters within the field.

 Refresh the component when a specific change occurs.
-The Redraw setting dropdown will offer options to redraw the component when any change occurs on the form or when a specific field on the form changes.
+The Redraw setting dropdown will offer options to redraw the component when any change occurs on the form or when a specific field on the form changes selectable within the setting dropdown.
+Use this setting when interpolating data for calculations or logic when dynamic changes occur form.

 Clears the field value if the field becomes hidden on the form.
-This setting is on by default and is the typical value behavior you would when showing/hiding components.
-Uncheck this setting if you like to retain the field value when a field is hidden and then displayed again.
+This setting is on by default and is the typical value behavior you would expect when showing/hiding components.
+Uncheck this setting if the field value should be retained and subsequently re-displayed when using conditional logic

 Expand the Custom Default Value tab and write custom Javascript or JSON Logic to set the field's default value.

 Check this setting if you would like to run your calculations on the server side.
-This is useful if you wish to override the values submitted with the calculations performed on the server.
+This is useful if you wish to override the values submitted on the back-end with the calculations performed on the server.

 Allows input data to override any calculations set on the field.